Tara Reid Says She's 'Blown Away' By 'Sharknado' Success

 — Tara Reid (@TaraReid) August 17, 2018

-Since Reid’s last television interview for the film, in which she seemed to slur her words and constantly squint her eyes, the “Sharknado” actress announced via Twitter that she would be cutting her press tour short due to unspecified back issues that have caused her a great deal of pain, noting that she is sad that she will be unable to appear on Build Series NYC, an interview series that she has referred to as one of her favorite shows.
+Since Reid’s last television interview for the film, in which she seemed to slur her words and constantly squint her eyes, the Sharknado actress announced via Twitter that she would be cutting her press tour short due to unspecified back issues that have caused her a great deal of pain, noting that she is sad that she will be unable to appear on Build Series NYC, an interview series that she has referred to as one of her favorite shows.